-Finding Pride is an 8-week therapy group program for LGBTIQA+ (lesbian, gay, bisexual, transgender, intersex, queer/questioning, asexual +) students to connect, learn to face challenges and find direction.
+Finding Pride is a 7-week therapy group program for LGBTIQA+ (lesbian, gay, bisexual, transgender, intersex, queer/questioning, asexual +) students to connect, learn to face challenges and find direction.

 The group runs multiple times throughout the academic year (February to November) and can be online or face-to-face at the Melbourne (Bundoora) Campus.

 How to join Finding Pride

 Please note: Our Finding Pride groups for 2022 are now fully booked, but we hope to return with more groups in 2023.
 Please submit an expression of interest or email email@example.com if you are wanting to be notified when registration for future groups becomes available.

 If you’re interested in joining or would like to find out more.
 Please register your interest in attending Finding Pride and we will provide you with more information.
 Alternatively, contact the La Trobe counselling service:

 P: (03) 9479 2956

 Address: Counselling Office, Level 2 Peribolos East building (above the Wellbeing Resource Centre and AccessAbility)